FXMisc/Flowless/README.md

 Conceptual differences from ListView
 ------------------------------------

 **Dumb cells.** This is the most important difference.
-For flowless, cells are just [Node](http://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html)s and don't encapsulate any logic regarding virtual flow.
+For Flowless, cells are just [Node](http://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html)s and don't encapsulate any logic regarding virtual flow.
 A cell does not even necessarily store the index of the item it is displaying.
 This allows VirtualFlow to have complete control over when the cells are created and/or updated.

 **Cell reuse is opt-in,** not forced.
 Cells are not reused by default.
 A new cell is created for each item.
-This simplifies cell implementation and does not impair performance if reusing a cell is about as expensive as creating a new one (i.e. `updateItem` is expensive).
+This simplifies cell implementation and does not impair performance if reusing a cell would be about as expensive as creating a new one (i.e. `updateItem` would be expensive).

 **No empty cells.** There are no _empty cells_ used to fill the viewport when there are too few items.
 A cell is either displaying an item, or is not displayed at all.